 - Evaluate any existing injuries.
 Sprained, fractured or broken bones and other injuries limiting an individual’s ability to be physically active in a sport will be examined.
 If it is determined that the existing injury will prohibit or endanger the person then the doctor may not recommend participation.

 - Assess physicality and body size.
 The individual’s body type and frame size will be examined to determine if they are physically able to compete in such team sports as football or any contact sports.
 A smaller frame does not necessarily mean they cannot participate in a sport, but it will be factored into which sports and positions they may play.

 - Detect poor conditioning.
 If the individual is “out of shape” or not physically – or mentally – able to endure the stress sports can put on their body due to poor conditioning and/or unpreparedness for the game, the doctor will make note of this and determine whether they will be able to perform at the required levels a sport may demand.

 Of course, the items above are broad strokes covering the basics of what a sports physical will look into.
 This isn’t a series of boxes to check to make sure that your child will “pass” or “fail” this exam since it isn’t designed like that.
-This exam aims to keep your child safe while they play and compete in a sport by determining if they are up to the task.
+This exam aims to keep individuals safe while they play and compete in a sport by determining if they are up to the task.

 If you are in need of a sports physical, contact or stop by our clinic today to get them examined and on the road to victory.